samboy/MaraDNS/README.md

    binary: http://maradns.samiam.org/download.html (or, look in the folder `maradns-win32` here)
    Be sure to download the file with the .zip extension.

+   Only Deadwood and coLunacyDNS binaries are provided.

+   The Deadwood has passed Y2038 tests in Windows 10.

 ## What is DNS